Peter Zaffino

 Peter Zaffino (born 1967) is an American insurance industry executive.
 He is the chairman and CEO of the American International Group (AIG).

 Zaffino joined AIG in August 2017 as executive vice president and global chief operating officer.
 He was CEO of AIG's General Insurance business, the company's core property-casualty insurance unit, from September 2017 to August 2020.
 On 1 January 2020, Zaffino was promoted to president of AIG and continued as global COO.
-On March 1, 2021, he became AIG's CEO.
-Later that year, Zaffino was appointed chairman of the AIG board of directors, effective January 1, 2022.
+On 1 March 2021, he became AIG's CEO.
+Later that year, Zaffino was appointed chairman of the AIG board of directors, effective 1 January 2022.

 Prior to joining AIG, he was with Marsh & McLennan Companies (MMC) for 16 years.
-With MMC he was president and CEO of Guy Carpenter from 2008–2011, CEO of Marsh from 2011–2017, and chairman of MMC's Risk & Insurance Services segment from 2015–2017.
+At MMC, he was president and CEO of Guy Carpenter from 2008 to 2011, CEO of Marsh from 2011 to 2017, and chairman of MMC's Risk & Insurance Services segment from 2015 to 2017.

 Early life and education

-Zaffino was born in 1967; his father was Salvatore D. Zaffino, an insurance executive who was chairman of Guy Carpenter & Company from 1999 through 2007 and prior to that was CEO of the company.
+Zaffino was born in 1967; his father was Salvatore D. Zaffino, an insurance executive who was chairman of Guy Carpenter & Company from 1999 through 2007 and, prior to that, was CEO of the company.

-He received a BA in economics from Boston College, where he played collegiate soccer as a goalie, in 1989, and an MBA in finance from New York University's Leonard N. Stern School of Business.
+He received a BA in economics from Boston College, where he played collegiate soccer as a goalkeeper, in 1989, and an MBA in finance from New York University's Leonard N. Stern School of Business.
 He holds the insurance industry designations CPCU and Associate in Reinsurance designations.